Punjab Police arrest Congress MLA Sukhpal Singh Khaira in 2015 drugs case

 The Punjab Police on Thursday arrested Congress MLA Sukhpal Singh Khaira in connection with a 2015 drugs case, his son said in a post on Facebook.

-Khaira was arrested from his home in Chandigarh at around 6.30 am by a team led by Superintendent of Police Manjeet Singh, according to PTI.
+Khaira was arrested from his home in Chandigarh around 6.30 am by a team led by Superintendent of Police Manjeet Singh, according to PTI.

 The MLA, who went live on Facebook, questioned the police action and alleged that he was being arrested to settle political scores.
+He said he was being arrested in a false case and that “jungle raj” was prevailing in the state, according to PTI.

-He was also seen arguing with the police and demanding an arrest warrant.
+Khaira was also seen arguing with the police and demanding an arrest warrant.
 He was told by a police official that he was being arrested under the Narcotic Drugs and Psychotropic Substances Act and that he would be taken to Jalalabad in Fazilka.
-Khaira claimed that the case was quashed by the Supreme Court.
+He claimed that the case was quashed by the Supreme Court.

+Later in the day, the former leader of Opposition in Punjab alleged that the ruling Aam Aadmi Party arrested him in an attempt to marginalise the Congress in the state, ANI reported.

+“[Chief Minister] Bhagwant Mann has become thirsty for blood,” he said.
+“I will not be surprised if he gets me physically eliminated also.
+I sense something very very dangerous...Bhagwant Mann is not able to tolerate Congress in Punjab.”

 Opposition parties in Punjab questioned Khera’s arrest and accused the ruling Aam Aadmi Party government of political vendetta.